 Freshly exposed gerbil cochlea (AC-apical turn of cochlea)

-with ossicles (O) still in place and stapedal artery (SA)
+with ossicles (O) still in place and stapedal artery (SA) as a useful landmark for orientation. |

 Initial studies were performed in Gerbil with the intention of moving into studies using mice, which are available with transgenic modification of apoptosis-related genes.